Join St Edward’s to study the IB Diploma Programme for free

 In Sixth Form, St Edward’s offers both the IB and A Level, with pupils able to choose the course which best reflects their style of work, future studies and intended career path.
 The IB isn’t something that is always readily available in the state secondary school system, and we are delighted to be in a position to offer this opportunity to two pupils wishing to experience everything the IB has to offer.

 If you would be interested in applying, an application form is available below, along with information on eligibility, the International Baccalaureate Diploma Programme, and what your child can expect to experience as a day pupil at St Edward’s.

 The St Edward's School Day

-Pupils at St Edward’s also attend school on Saturdays, with morning lessons followed by sports fixtures and other commitments in the afternoon.
-Day pupils are free to go home on a Saturday once they have completed their other activities.
+All pupils at St Edward’s attend School on Saturdays.
+Morning lessons are followed by sports fixtures and other commitments in the afternoon.

 Sporting appetites are also well catered for, with professional coaching in all the major sports, whilst pupils can indulge in a wide array of additional sports too, such as climbing, sailing or archery.
 The School’s successful rowing programme is based at the Boat House on the River Thames, and pupils also benefit from facilities including astro turfs, indoor and outdoor tennis courts, swimming pool, access to a professional gym on site, a 9-hole golf course, and other pitches across a 100-acre north Oxford estate.